indimail/indimail-virtualdomains/.github/README-indimail.md

   qmail-clean
   qmail-tcpok
   qmail-tcpto
 * shared libs that the above binaries reference.
-You can use the ldd command (or otool -L command on OSX).
+You can use the ldd command (or otool -L command on OSX) (for source installation only)
-* symbolic links to /usr/bin/sendmail from /usr/sbin/sendmail and /usr/lib/sendmail;
+* symbolic links to /usr/bin/sendmail from /usr/sbin/sendmail and /usr/lib/sendmail; (for source installation only)
 * a list of IP addresses of QMQP servers, one per line, in /etc/indimail/control/qmqpservers;
 * a copy of /etc/indimail/control/me, /etc/indimail/control/defaultdomain, and /etc/indimail/control/plusdomain from your central server, so that qmail-inject uses appropriate host names in outgoing mail; and
 * this host's name in /etc/indimail/control/idhost, so that qmail-inject generates Message-ID without any risk of collision.
-* Following groups in /etc/group.
+* Following groups in /etc/group (for source installation only).
 You can add them by running the command `groupadd group_name`.
 Here <u>group_name</u> are listed below. indimail nofiles qmail qscand
-* Following users in /etc/passwd.
+* Following users in /etc/passwd (for source installation only). indimail alias qmailq
-  indimail
-  alias
-  qmailq